andreww2012/mongoose-zod/README.md

 ### I get the error: `.mongooseTypeOptions/.mongoose is not a function`

 It is due to that `mongoose-zod` extends the prototype of `z` to chain the functions you are experiencing trouble with.
 This error indicates that zod extensions this package adds have not been registered yet.
-This may happen when you've used either of these methods but haven't imported anything from `mongoose-zod`.
-In this case the best strategy would probably be to **import the package** at the entrypoint of your application like that:
+This may happen when (1) you've used either of these methods but haven't imported anything from `mongoose-zod` (2) [you're (accidentally) using a different `zod` or `mongoose` instance or version in your code](https://nodejs.org/api/packages.html#dual-package-hazard).
+In the first case the best strategy would probably be to **import the package** at the entrypoint of your application like that:
 ```ts
 import 'mongoose-zod';
 ...